hectorboop/advanced-programming-hello-world/README.md

 Yes there are!

 Do you know that Onions are downers?
-They always make me cry
+They always make me cry.
+Yes boys